oweise/k8s-hello/README.md

 aws cloudformation create-stack --stack-name=k8s-hello --template-body file://code-pipeline.yml --parameters file://<your-parameters-file-path> --capabilities CAPABILITY_IAM
 ```

-This will return the AWS ARN identifier of this stack.
-Execute this command to wait until the stack creation
+This will return immediately with the AWS ARN identifier of this stack, which however is still in the process of being
-is complete:
+created.
+Execute the following command to wait until the stack creation is complete:

 ```
 aws cloudformation wait stack-create-complete --stack-name=k8s-hello
 ```

-After this all is effectively set up!
-The first build will start automatically and in the end deploy to your
+After this the code pipeline is effectively set up!
+The first build will start automatically and in the end deploy
-Kubernetes cluster.
+to your Kubernetes cluster.
 You can watch the deployment, pods and service come up once they are ready:

 ```
 kubectl get all